 7.21.3 Mechanism of failure

 The failure to drop system privileges when it is reasonable to do so is not an application vulnerability by itself.
 It does, however, serve to significantly increase the severity of other vulnerabilities.
-According to the principle of least privilege, access should be allowed only when it is absolutely necessary to the function of a given system, and only for the minimal necessary amount of time.
+The principle of least privilege establishes that access is allowed only when it is absolutely necessary to the function of a given system, and only for the minimal necessary amount of time.
 Any further allowance of privilege widens the window of time during which a successful exploitation of the system will provide an attacker with that same privilege.

 Many situations could lead to a mechanism of failure: